bytecodealliance/component-docs/component-model/src/language-support/go.md

 cargo run --release -- 1 2 /path/to/add.component.wasm
 ```

-## Targetting Worlds with Interfaces with TinyGo and Wit-Bindgen
+## Implementing Worlds with Interfaces with TinyGo and Wit-Bindgen

 The [`example`
 world](https://github.com/bytecodealliance/component-docs/tree/main/component-model/examples/example-host/add.wit) we were using in the previous sections simply exports a function.
 However, to use your component from another component, it must export an interface.
 This means we will need to use a tool to generate bindings to use as glue code, and adds a couple more steps (2-3) to building Wasm components with TinyGo: